 classes: a name, a type, and a set of properties.

-Properties represent public information about the Role
+Properties represent public information about the Role object that

 can be read by anyone.
 Specific UserAdminPermission objects are

-required to change a Role
+required to change a Role object's properties.

-object properties are Dictionary
+Role object properties are Dictionary objects.
+Changes to

 these objects are propagated to the User Admin service and made persistent.

-Every User Admin service contains a set of predefined Role
+Every User Admin service contains a set of predefined Role objects

 that are always present and cannot be removed.
 All predefined Role

-objects are of type ROLE
+objects are of type ROLE.
+This version of the

-package defines a single predefined role
+org.osgi.service.useradmin package defines a single predefined role

 named "user.anyone", which is inherited by any other role.
 Other